Academic Technology Approval Scheme

 You must apply for your ATAS certificate before you can begin your programme.
 If you need to apply for a visa or extension of stay, you must obtain your ATAS certificate before you can make your visa application.

-Processing times vary but it can take up to 20 working days for an ATAS certificate application to be considered and approved.
+Processing times vary but normally takes 20 working days for an ATAS certificate application to be considered and approved.

-If you are a new student you can apply for ATAS after you have received an official offer from us.
+If you are a new student you can apply for ATAS after you have received an official offer from us - you do not need to wait to get your CAS.

 You must use the details provided in your offer letter to complete your application.